-The anesthesiology team at Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center (Midwestern) in Zion, Illinois, embodies the CTCA® whole-patient care philosophy.
+The anesthesiology team at Cancer Treatment Centers of America® (CTCA) in Chicago embodies the CTCA® whole-patient care philosophy.
 These anesthesiologists work closely with patients throughout the perioperative period to help them maintain a level of comfort during advanced cancer care.

 During the intake process, CTCA anesthesiologists in Illinois review the patient’s medical history.
 The anesthesiologist may inquire about any conditions a patient may have in addition to cancer and ask other lifestyle-related questions to determine an appropriate course of action.
-Located in the Metro Chicago area, Midwestern anesthesiologists also ask patients about any prescription or over-the-counter medications they have recently taken, and discuss fears or concerns patients may have about their upcoming procedures.
+Located in the metro area, anesthesiologists at our hospital in Chicago also ask patients about any prescription or over-the-counter medications they have recently taken, and discuss fears or concerns patients may have about their upcoming procedures.

 Anesthesiologists are responsible for deciding which type of anesthesiology is appropriate, based on the procedure and patient.
 Local anesthesia, for example, is typically used for patients undergoing a biopsy.
 With local anesthesia, a needle is used to numb an area, so that patients’ discomfort is reduced to a mild pressure while surgeons remove tissue for sampling.